Sveti Stefan Montenegro Travel Guide

 Many resorts offer extensive pool facilities for guests seeking a poolside relaxation experience.

-Budva is noted for its open-air nightclubs and lively bar scene, especially in summer, remaining open until late.
-Sveti Stefan maintains a peaceful atmosphere.
+Budva is noted for its open-air nightclubs and lively the bars and clubs, especially in the summertime, remaining open until late.
+Sveti Stefan upholds a peaceful atmosphere.

 Engage with Montenegrin culture through various events.